ahx/openapi_parameters/README.md

 OpenapiParameters is an an [OpenAPI](https://www.openapis.org/) aware parameter parser.

 OpenapiParameters unpacks HTTP/Rack (query / header / cookie) parameters exactly as described in an [OpenAPI](https://www.openapis.org/) definition.
-It supports `style`, `explode` and `schema` definitions according to OpenAPI 3.1.
+It supports `style`, `explode` and `schema` definitions according to OpenAPI 3.1 (or 3.0).

 ## Synopsis

 Note that OpenAPI supportes parameter definition on path and operation objects.
-Parameter definition must use strings as keys.
+Parameter definitions must use strings as keys.

-### Unpack query/path/header/cookie parameters from HTTP request according to their OpenAPI definition
+### Unpack query/path/header/cookie parameters from HTTP requests according to their OpenAPI definition

 ```ruby
 parameters = [{